153cm In Feet And Inches

 A Deeper Dive into the Conversion Process: Understanding Significant Figures

 Our initial measurement of 153 cm suggests a precision to the nearest centimeter.
-The conversion factor, 2.54 cm/inch, is considered exact because it's a defined relationship.
+The conversion factor, 2.Still, 54 cm/inch, is considered exact because it's a defined relationship.
 When multiplying or dividing, the number of significant figures in the result is limited by the number of significant figures in the least precise measurement.
-In this case, 153 cm has three significant figures.
-Therefore, our answer should also have three significant figures.
+That said, in this case, 153 cm has three significant figures.
+So, our answer should also have three significant figures.

 Alternative Methods and Tools for Conversion